 One awesome ability the Secretary does have, however, is that the position gets automatically refilled for free if it ever become vacant.
 So even if you have no recruit Stratagems, you can always fire and appoint your Secretary, provided you can afford the PP cost to make the switch.
 Firing the Secretary does cost a lot extra in PPs due to this fact, but it is nice to know that option is always a possibility.

-Lastly, the Secretary also acts as the minister of last resort, when neither the appropriate cabinet official nor the Supreme Command Council is available.
+Lastly, the Secretary also acts as the minister of last resort, when neither the appropriate cabinet official nor the Supreme Command Council is available for a stratagem skill check.
 The roll is done at a -25 penalty.

 Supreme Command Council